5 takeaways from Toast’s S-1 filing – TechCrunch

 We’ll carve more deeply into how the company generates revenues shortly.
 For now, just keep in mind that the company has a number of revenue streams, each of which has a different gross-margin profile.
 So, we’re not only discussing high-margin software revenues in the following.

-Here’s Toast’s topline performance for 2019, 2020, and the first half of both 2020 and 2021, taken from its S-1 filing:
+Here’s Toast’s top-line performance for 2019, 2020, and the first half of both 2020 and 2021, taken from its S-1 filing:

 We can quickly see that the company grew from 2019 to 2020, albeit at a moderate clip.
 More recently, observing the two columns on the far right, we can see much more rapid growth from the company.
 In year-on-year comparative terms, Toast grew 24% in 2020 and 105% in the first half of 2021.